-Where you can register the birth
+When and where you can register a birth

 You can register the birth, by declaration, at any register office in England and Wales whether or not they were born in Hertfordshire.
 The birth certificates will then be sent to you by post.